So, I’ll be honest with you – I just love fruit. But it wasn’t always like that.

 Fruit should be eaten like dessert.
 I actually suggest you have a piece of fruit if you’re craving something sugary or in between meals if you’re hungry and you want to kill your appetite.
 It won’t raise your blood sugar much and it’ll keep you going.
 It’s also easy to digest.

-An ideal time to eat fruit would be after exercise, where your liver has been depleted of some of the fructose and thus, you can fill it up a little without it spilling over and converting to fat.
+An ideal time to eat fruit would be after exercise, when your liver has been depleted of some of the fructose and thus, you can fill it up a little without it spilling over and converting to fat.

 You should also eat fruits that are in season.
 Thus, have watermelon during the summer.
 Granted, these days, any and all fruits seem to be in season and available at your local supermarket.
 But seasonal fruits would be ideal.